 Everyone has a journey.

-It is thus, less than surprising that when these relationships ran their course, I was floored.
+It is likely, less than surprising that when these relationships ran their course, I was floored.
 Every time.
-Eventually, I would make my way back into my own life; sometimes it took months, sometimes much longer.
+Eventually, I would make my way back into my own life; sometimes it took a couple months, sometimes much longer.
 I learned to meet my grief as an old friend.
-I welcomed the breakup to the table and poured it a drink.
-I opened the door for the late night sobs and let them do their work.
+I welcomed my grief to the table and poured it a drink.
 I learned my rituals of recovery and how to put one foot in front of the other, no matter how tiny my steps.
-With time, I took my long walk to recovery just a little more swiftly each time.
+In time, I took my long walk to recovery just a little more swiftly each time.

 By the time I was in my early 30s, I was old enough to know what I didn’t know.
-I knew big, whole, all-encompassing love.
+I knew big, all-encompassing love.
 But I didn’t know how to grow it, or why it kept collapsing.
-I knew how to do my self-work but I still didn’t know how to make my life into the vision of my future that I aspired to.
+I knew how to do my self-work but I still didn’t know how to make my love life into the vision of my future that I aspired to.
 And so, I chose a different tack.
 After 10 years in the yoga and wellness world, I was at the top of my career.
 It was time to walk away.
-I sold my wellness businesses to finance my Masters in Psychology from Columbia University and I went into the program with two goals: to learn why yoga and meditation were so impactful to my mental health through dark times, and to learn how and why relationships last.
+I sold my wellness businesses to finance my MA in Psychology from Columbia University and I went into the program with two goals: to learn why yoga and meditation were so impactful to my mental health through dark times, and to learn what makes relationships last.

 And here’s the thing.
 It worked.
 I discovered positive psychology, literally the science of how to be happier.
 I lived knee deep in decades of research on the correlations between mental health and mindfulness.
 And I spent the last six months of my time at Columbia writing my thesis on positive rituals for making love last.